 - You also get great after-sales service from a trusted brand like Philips.

-Xiaomi is a new entrant in the Indian air purifier market.
-However, it has come up with an excellent offering in the form of Mi Air Purifier 2S, with the following features:
+This brand Xiaomi is a new entrant in the Indian air purifier market.
+However, it has come up with an excellent offering in the form of Mi Air Purifier 2S, with features like mentioned below.

 - The purifier also controlled from your mobile phone through the Mi Home app.

-- This air purifier is capable of purifying your room’s air in 10 minutes.
+- It is capable of purifying your room’s air in 10 minutes.

-The Kent Aura Portable Room Air Purifier designed keeping the Indian household in mind.
+The Kent Aura Portable Room Air Purifier designed to keep the Indian household in mind.
+Air purifier machine loaded with useful features like child lock, 8-hour timer, and three fan speed settings.

 - It works on the HEPA filtration system and purifies the indoor air of particle and contaminant matter up to 2.5 microns.